peonix0/reverse-shell-X-function-call-hooking/readme.md

 ### Make it invisible & persistent
 <!-- will GO here -->

-We will be using function call hooking to hides to hides our executables files from /bin/ls
+We will be using function call hooking to hides our executables files from /bin/ls